Nonperson Predicates

 Build an AI?
 Sure!
 Make it Friendly?
 Now that you point it out, sure!
 But trying to come up with a "nonperson predicate"?
 That's just way above the difficulty level they signed up to handle.

-But a longtime Overcoming Bias reader will be aware that a blank map does not correspond to a blank territory.
-That impossible confusing questions correspond to places where your own thoughts are tangled, not to places where the environment itself contains magic.
-That even difficult problems do not require an aura of destiny to solve.
-And that the first step to solving one is not running away from the problem like a frightened rabbit, but instead sticking long enough to learn something.
+But a blank map does not correspond to a blank territory.
+Impossible confusing questions correspond to places where your own thoughts are tangled, not to places where the environment itself contains magic.
+Even difficult problems do not require an aura of destiny to solve.
+And the first step to solving one is not running away from the problem like a frightened rabbit, but instead sticking long enough to learn something.

-So I am not running away from this problem myself.
+So let us not run away from this problem.
 I doubt it is even difficult in any absolute sense, just a place where my brain is tangled.
 I suspect, based on some prior experience with similar challenges, that you can't really be good enough to build a Friendly AI, and still be tangled up in your own brain like that.
-So it is not necessarily any new effort - over and above that required generally to build a mind while knowing exactly what you are about.
+So it is not necessarily any new effort—over and above that required generally to build a mind while knowing exactly what you are about.

 I'm having trouble distinguishing problems you think the friendly AI will have to answer from problems you think you will have to answer to build a friendly AI.
 Surely you don't want to have to figure out answers for every hard moral question just to build it, or why bother to build it?
 So why is this problem a problem you will have to figure out, vs. a problem it would figure out?